Panic Selling Loss Simulator

 The Hidden Cost Nobody Talks About

 Most people focus on the loss they see on the screen.
 What is harder to see is the recovery they miss entirely.
 Markets have historically bounced back, often sharply, in the weeks and months following a downturn.
 The investors who felt safest after selling were frequently the ones who missed that rebound altogether.
-It is worth considering how much the gap between your exit point and your re-entry point truly costs over time.
+It is worth noting how much the gap between your exit point and your re-entry point truly costs over time.
 Many people find this figure surprisingly large when they actually run the numbers.

 Why Our Emotions Work Against Us Here